-- Computer Lease Agreement: \$94,897

-- Copy Machine Lease Agreement: \$5,141

-- Network Switch, Hub Room: Projected date of project: Currently, most of the wired ports on the east wing of the building are served by Procurve 1810 switches.
+- Computer Lease Agreement: \$89,876 - Copy Machine Lease Agreement: \$15,606 - Network Switch, Hub Room: Projected date of project: Currently, most of the wired ports on the east wing of the building are served by Procurve 1810 switches.
 We would seek to replace all of these switches with a single chassis/ blade switch similar to the Aruba 5400 or 8200 series.
 An appropriate configuration today is estimated at \$30,000 (HP 8212zl 92G POE+; +48 1 GB Ports, + redundant PSU, 10 GB uplink).
 An FY20 configuration is anticipated to include more 10 GB options. \As with all technology infrastructure items, the actual date when an upgrade or replacement is needed will be driven, in part, by advances in technology and changes in industry standards.
 Costs will likely fluctuate based upon these standards.
-Therefore, the proposed replacement date for this item should be re-evaluated annually.

-- Network Switch, Server Room: Currently most of the wired ports in this room are served by HP Procurve 1810 switches.
+Therefore, the proposed replacement date for this item should be re-evaluated annually. - Network Switch, Server Room: Currently most of the wired ports in this room are served by HP Procurve 1810 switches.
 Due to the smaller number of ports served, the complete replacement of these switches can be delayed for 2-3 years by moving an existing HP Procurve 2920 switch from the Hub room during the FY20 upgrade.
 Ultimately, the need for 10GbE will drive a need to upgrade/replace.
 An appropriate configuration today is estimated at \$20,000 (Aruba 8206zl 44G POE+; +48 1 GB Ports, + redundant PSU, 10 GB uplink).
 An FY22 configuration is anticipated to include more 10 GB options. \As with all technology infrastructure items, the actual date when an upgrade or replacement is needed will be driven, in part, by advances in technology and changes in industry standards.
 Costs will likely fluctuate based upon these standards.
-Therefore, the proposed replacement date for this item should be re-evaluated annually. - Window Security Film: In July of 2022, the NH Department of Homeland Security completed a security assessment.
-One of their recommendations was to place security film on the first-floor classrooms and offices.
-The estimate for one classroom is \$2,500. - Playground Replacement: Chester Academy Administration and Chester PTA are partnering to redesign a new main playground.
-The PTA has a goal to raise \$75,000 toward the cost of the new playground that is estimated to total about \$275,000. - Preschool Playground: In addition to the main playground, the preschool playground will also undergo an upgrade estimated to cost about \$75,000.
+Therefore, the proposed replacement date for this item should be re-evaluated annually. - Replacement of John Deere Tractor: Projected date of project: The District anticipates the need to replace the current John Deer tractor which was purchased in 2013.
+Our current model is a #2520 4-wheel drive.
+The newer series is a 2025r.
+There is the need for several options including a heater adapter, engine coolant heater, forward lighting, loader, 54-inch quick hitch two stage snow blower attachment and a soft sided cab.
+This is comparable to what we have now.
+The anticipated cost is \$35,000. - Re-caulk/re-point Exterior Building Seams: ≅ \$20,000

-- Computer Lease Agreement: \$96,795 - Copy Machine Lease Agreement: \$5,141 - Re-Shingle Main Building Roof: Projected date of project: FY27 This project will replace the shingles on the main school building.
-Estimates are in today's (2022) dollars and have been received from two companies Melanson and Son and NH Grand Roofing.
-Projected cost is \$160,000. - VCT Flooring Replacement in Upstairs Hallways and Classrooms and Downstairs Hallways and rooms from Cafe to Maintenance Office: $\cong$ \$110,000 - Visual Panic Security System: In July of 2022, the NH Department of Homeland Security completed a security assessment.
-One of their recommendations was to install a visual security system that adds a visual alert to our audible alarm system.
-The estimate is: \$50,000.
+- Computer Lease Agreement: \$92,013 - Copy Machine Lease Agreement: \$15,918 - Re-Shingle Main Building Roof: Projected date of project: FY27 This project will replace the shingles on the main school building.
+Estimates are in today's (2019) dollars and have been received from two companies Melanson and Son and NH Grand Roofing.
+Projected cost is \$145,000. - Re-Shingle Classroom Wing Roof: This project will replace the shingles on the classroom wing roof.
+Estimates are in today's (2019) dollars and have been received from two companies Melanson and Son and NH Grand Roofing.
+Projected cost is \$129,000.